-Seat is rumored to be making a production version of its Cupra Tavascan BEV, an all-electric SUV coupe, as well as a small MEB-based BEV.
+Seat is rumoured to be making a production version of it Cupra Tavascan BEV, an all-electric SUV coupe, as well as a small MEB-based BEV.

 VW is also investing around €15 billion in e-mobility in China by 2024, with its three joint venture partners SAIC, FAW and JAC.
-This is on top of the €33 billion that the group vowed in 2019 to shell out for the global EV development.
+This is on top of the €33 billion group said in 2019 it will shell out for the global EV development.